Are Robot Vacuums Better than Regular Vacuums? A Complete Guide to Choosing the Right Cleaner

 TaskRobot Vacuum (Pros / Cons)Traditional Vacuum (Pros / Cons)

-Empty dust containerPros: self-empty docks for weeks
+Empty dust containerPros: self-empty docks can last weeks

-Cons: frequent emptying on basic models
+Cons: frequent emptying on simple models

 Pros: large canisters

-Cons: messier disposals
+Cons: messier to empty

-Replace filterPros: high-efficiency HEPA
+Replace filterPros: high-efficiency filters

-Pros: low-cost filters
+Pros: cheap filters

-Cons: lower filtration in cheap models
+Cons: lower quality in some models

 Brush/bar cleaningPros: tangle-resistant rollers

-Pros: direct access
+Pros: easy access

 Cost Breakdown